 Displays using a GFX Library

-The display drivers for pixel based displays in the HomeDing Library are using drivers based on a GFX library.
+The display drivers for pixel based displays in the HomeDing Library are using display driver implementation based on a GFX library.

-The functionality of the GFX library is used to “draw” all kind of simple things to the displays like pixels, lines, rectangles and pure text.
-This is often done by having a equivalent of the display memory in a main memory buffer.
+The typical functionality of a GFX library is to “draw” all kind of simple things to the displays like pixels, lines, rectangles and pure text.
+This is often done by having a equivalent of the display memory in a main memory buffer but sometimes the drawn pixel are sent to the device as they are drawn.

 How drawing is implemented